iSathyam31/iSathyam31/README.md

 - 👨‍💻 Check out my project here [Github](http://www.github.com/iSathyam31)

-- 💬 You can ask my about **Data Science and any AI/ML related Stuff**
+- 💬 You can ask me about **Data Science and any AI/ML related Stuff**

 - 📫 Want to have a conversation?!
 Here's my E-mail **sathyama0302@gmail.com**